AlixMenard/transmob/README.md

 - Choose the fitting options
   - Process (explained below)
   - Frame number : 1, each frame will be processed, 2, one in two frames will be processed (twice as fast, heavily not recommended in case of low quality video)
   - YOLO model : bigger models will be better, but slower in most cases.
-With CUDA support the slow down is negligible and always using the model of size *x* is highly recommended
+With CUDA support the slow-down is negligible and always using the model of size *x* is highly recommended
   - Classes : Vehicle types to count, the others will be ignored.
 If pedestrians (*person*) are monitored, *bicycle* and *motorbike* can't be ignored.
   - Number of cores dedicated to the process.
 If the computer has 10 physical cores or more, the recommendations are *Classic (4)*, *Nested Threads (3)* and *YallO (4)*.
   - With video : If yes, the videos will be displayed as they are treated.
 This considerably slows down the process.
 It is however useful to test the quality of detection of a model size if you are unsure about the picture quality.